-- Straddling the R44. - A disjointed semi-rural settlement on the outskirts of Stellenbosch town consisting of three isolated components: a historic Rhenish mission village (Jamestown), an out of town shopping centre (Stellenbosch Square) and an upmarket golf estate (De Zalze). - Rural character - Hospital and health functions - The three components are not integrated at all due to the high-speed R44 and walling off of De Zalze. - Jamestown residents need access to viable economic space that gives them opportunities for SMMEs and employment. - The Blaauwklippen River is Critically Endangered as a result of poor agricultural and urban development along its banks. - Opportunity to implement low income housing on commonage land to the south. - Small scale commercial and retail activities could be catered for along De Zalze's frontage with the R44 (e.g. a farm stall or market for emerging businesses). - The R 44 bisects the node. - Southerly expansion to accommodate RDP, social and gap housing. - A portion of municipal land on which the airfield stands as well as the land holding at the entrance to Technopark has potential to be used for social and gap housing. - Vacant land in Jamestown can be further consolidated. - Further research is required to assess the long term costs and benefits of developments that convert productive agricultural land into new suburbs. - The extent to which the R44's cross-sections can be amended to make it less of a barrier to pedestrians and cyclists should be investigated. - The impact of traffic generated by each of the three components should be undertaken. - Bulk infrastructure required, e.g. reservoir and feeder pipes. - No capacity at Stellenbosch WWTW until end 2018 and outfall sewer required. - Area supplied by Eskom.
-Capacity to be confirmed by Eskom. - Stellenbosch landfill site is nearly at full capacity. - Fresh water ecologists to demarcate 10 to 30m setbacks from the banks of rivers and furrows within which no new development (other than roads, paths, landscaping or street side trading) or ploughing may occur. - Particular care needs to be given to Jamestown's interface with the Blaauwklippen River.
+Strategic location Straddling the R44.
+Description A disjointed semi-rural settlement on the outskirts of Stellenbosch town consisting of three isolated components: a historic Rhenish mission village (Jamestown), an out of town shopping centre (Stellenbosch Square) and an upmarket golf estate (De Zalze).
+Advantages Rural character Hospital and health functions Challenges The three components are not integrated at all due to the high-speed R44 and walling off of De Zalze.
+Jamestown residents need access to viable economic space that gives them opportunities for SMMEs and employment.
+The Blaauwklippen River is Critically Endangered as a result of poor agricultural and urban development along its banks.
+Opportunities Opportunity to implement low income housing on commonage land to the south.
+Small scale commercial and retail activities could be catered for along De Zalze's frontage with the R44 (e.g. a farm stall or market for emerging businesses).
+Constraints The R 44 bisects the node.
+Future lateral growth direction Southerly expansion to accommodate RDP, social and gap housing.
+Development areas A portion of municipal land on which the airfield stands as well as the land holding at the entrance to Technopark has potential to be used for social and gap housing.
+Vacant land in Jamestown can be further consolidated.
+Further research is required to assess the long term costs and benefits of developments that convert productive agricultural land into new suburbs.
+Roads and transport The extent to which the R44's cross-sections can be amended to make it less of a barrier to pedestrians and cyclists should be investigated.
+The impact of traffic generated by each of the three components should be undertaken.
+Water Bulk infrastructure required, e.g. reservoir and feeder pipes.
+Sewage No capacity at Stellenbosch WWTW until end 2018 and outfall sewer required.
+Electricity Area supplied by Eskom.
+Capacity to be confirmed by Eskom.
+Solid Waste Stellenbosch landfill site is nearly at full capacity.
+Rivers and conservation zones Fresh water ecologists to demarcate 10 to 30m setbacks from the banks of rivers and furrows within which no new development (other than roads, paths, landscaping or street side trading) or ploughing may occur.
+Particular care needs to be given to Jamestown's interface with the Blaauwklippen River.